 Can chickens eat cherries?

-Every part of the cherry is safe to eat, but some portions are safer than others.
-However, if you allow them cherries only in moderation, then you do not have to worry.
+Every part of the cherry is safe to consume, but some portions are safer than others.
+However, if you allow them cherries only in moderation, you do not have to worry.

 Chickens would most likely only go crazy over the flesh and skin.
-On the other hand, they may not like the pits, stems, and leaves at all.
+On the other hand, they may not like the pits, stems, and leaves.
 These parts may have some harmful substance, but you could also give them to your chicken.

 Cherries have many healthy substances in them.
-Also, they don’t have a large number of unhealthy elements in them.
-However, it can’t be a part of the staple diet of your chickens.
+Also, they don’t have a hefty unhealthy element in them.
+However, it shouldn’t be a part of the staple diet of your chickens.
 It doesn’t have all the things they would need.
 With that said, cherries can be a healthy treat!